 There are two reasons I like to visit Frank Family Vineyards.
 The first is they offer smaller rooms with more intimate tastings, so you don't feel lost in a large tasting room.

 The second reason I love visiting them is that they have the perfect picnic spot for lunch.
 On our way to our tasting, we often stop along the way to pick up lunch.
 We then enjoy our tasting, buy a bottle of our favorite Frank Family wine, and finally, we head outside to the picnic tables for a nice, relaxing lunch.
-No reservations are required to use their tables.

 For me, it's always been a lovely experience.
 The staff is helpful, knowledgeable, and friendly.
-The wines are flavorful and well priced given this winery's wonderful reputation.
+The wines are flavorful and well-priced given this winery's wonderful reputation.

 Another one of the wineries in Napa Valley that I really enjoy visiting is Ballentine.
 They are a smaller winery and their tasting room is often less crowded than the others.